tunjo21/COMP1010-Assignment/README.md

 ## How to Run the Program

 ### 1. Start the Application:
-   - Run Main.java using your IDE or command line.
+   - Run the program using your IDE or command line.

 ### 2. Select a Playlist:
    - Press `1` for **Solo Artist Playlist**.